 Science Atlantic Outstanding Alumnus, 2012

-Dr. Dan Lizotte, a former undergraduate student at the University of New Brunswick (UNB), Fredericton, has been inducted into the Science Atlantic Hall of Fame for being an exceptional science student and science communicator.
+Dr. Kyle Hill, a former undergraduate student at Mount Allison University, has been inducted into the Science Atlantic Alumni Hall of Fame as an exceptional mathematics and physics student and science communicator.

 During Kyle’s studies at Mount Allison, he was involved in a variety of student societies and programs.
 In particular, Kyle was the Founder and Chair of the annual Science Undergraduate Research Fair (SURF).
 This student organized event provides summer research students with the opportunity to present their research to professors and peers.